-6.1.
-The Employer may at any time elect, where there is reasonable cause, to manage the Employee's work performance in accordance with clause 25 of the VPS Agreement.
-Once an election has been made by the Employer under clause 24.3 of the VPS Agreement, any matters that have arisen under the VPS Agreement clause 24 process may be considered as part of the clause 25 process.
+- 6.1.
+The Employer may at any time elect, where there is reasonable cause, to manage the Employee's work performance in accordance with clause 27 of the Agreement.
+Once an election has been made by the Employer under clause 26.3 of the Agreement, any matters that have arisen under the Agreement clause 26 process may be considered as part of the clause 27 of the Agreement process. - 6.2.

-- 6.2.
 Reasonable cause to refer the matter as misconduct does not generally include unsatisfactory work performance where the Employee does not perform to the required standards or expectations of their role.
-Circumstances that may give rise to reasonable cause include: - 6.2.1. instances where the unsatisfactory work performance of the Employee is beyond that of mere lack of care for work quality, inefficiency, error of judgement or innocent mistake in the course of their duties; or - 6.2.2. where the clause 24 process has identified possible misconduct by the Employee.
+Circumstances that may give rise to reasonable cause include: - 6.2.1. instances where the unsatisfactory work performance of the Employee is beyond that of mere lack of care for work quality, inefficiency, error of judgement or innocent mistake in the course of their duties; or - 6.2.2. where the clause 26 of the Agreement process has identified possible misconduct by the Employee.